1909

 This painting was executed at the end of 1909, not before a preparatory drawing dated August 3 in his sketchbook.
 As in Improvisations, vertical references disappear and colors are violent and even threatening.
 Some characters are shown but the narrative aspect is absent or impossible to decode.

-The non localized beach is of course not Murnau which is a village in the Bavarian mountains.
+The non located beach is of course not Murnau which is a village in the Bavarian mountains.
 The long white robe of a character classifies it as an Orientalist painting.
 Tunisia was a favorite theme of Kandinsky when he was still a Fauvist landscape artist.

 The great novelty of this composition is that it relies exclusively on a memory of impressions of the artist, without recourse of any previous work or to a photograph, thus excluding almost totally the reality of shapes.

-Wassily probably painted it for display in a the house newly purchased in Murnau by his companion Gabriele Münter.
+Kandinsky probably painted it for display in a the house newly purchased in Murnau by his companion Gabriele Münter.
 He then kept it for nearly thirty years.
 Yet it is one of the earliest precursors of the release of the forms from any figurative or narrative intention that will lead to the concept of abstract art.

 The theme of 'Improvisations' is well recorded.
 Some images show a seer of modern art in the assault on the fortress of classicism, although Kandinsky did not himself propose such a definition.
 His 'Impressions' are more difficult to categorize because the artist has not assigned this title to actual artworks.